LaKrue/TwigstringBundle/README.md

 The Bundle adds an additional service named `twigstring`.
 It is used the same way as the original templating service.
 The only difference is that the first argument of the method `render(<string>, [<array])` is a string to parse instead of a template file.

+The bundles supports variable output, conditions, loops and rendering of an controller.
+It does NOT support including templates, yet.
+It would interpret the template name as twigstring.

 One example usage scenario is to load templates from the database instead of using files.

 Extension ideas:

+* option to include templates
 * add a black-/whitelist for allowed allowed twig tags

 Install on your project: